zinnschlag/openmw/README_Mac.md

 Most of libs can be installed from [Homebrew][homebrew].
 Only mpg123 needs to be installed from source (due to lack of universal compilation support).
 I think that some of libs can be installed from MacPorts or Fink too.

-As OpenMW currently only supports `x86_64` architecture on OS X, denendencies also should support it.
+As OpenMW currently only supports `x86_64` architecture on OS X, dependencies also should support it.
 As of Snow Leopard, gcc and Clang build for 64-bit automatically.
-However, older versions of config.guess don't account for 64-bit OS X, and you have to set the `HOST` variable to `x86_64-apple-darwin12.5.0` or equevalent.
+However, older versions of config.guess don't account for 64-bit OS X, and you have to set the `HOST` variable to `x86_64-apple-darwin12.5.0` or equivalent.

 You might also need to set some flags: